What is a Low FODMAP Diet?

 The Low FODMAP Diet has been shown to be effective for:

-• People who suffer with gastrointestinal symptoms such as bloating, cramping, excess wind or altered bowel habits (constipation and/or diarrhoea).
+- People who suffer from gastrointestinal symptoms such as bloating, cramping, excess wind or altered bowel habits (constipation and/or diarrhoea).

 How to Implement a Low FODMAP Diet